Ascend/pytorch/docs/en/PyTorch Network Model Porting and Training Guide/PyTorch Network Model Porting and Training Guide.md

 -   This function provides only IR-level operator overflow/underflow detection for only the AI Core (not Atomic).
 -   When using the single-operator overflow/underflow detection function, do not enable the dynamic loss scale mode of apex and the tensor fusion function at the same time.
--   When using the single operator overflow/underflow detection function, including the loaded part of the dataset is not supported.
+-   When single-operator overflow/underflow detection is used, the dataset loading code snippet is not included.

 Collecting data of overflow/underflow operators